ableplayer/ableplayer/README.md

 #### Fallback Player

--   **data-test-fallback** - optional; force browsers to display the fallback content that will be shown to users with older browsers that don't support HTML5 media.
+-   **data-test-fallback** - optional (for testing); force browsers to display fallback content.
+Set to either of the following values:
+    -  "1" - emulate failure to build Able Player
+		-  "2" - emulate browser that doesn't support HTML5 media

 The following attributes are supported on the `<video>` element only: